New year, old debt? Here’s our favourite balance transfer tricks and tips

 If you’re starting the New Year with a credit card hangover, now is the time to put a debt-busting plan in place.
 In partnership with money comparison site Mozo, we’re pleased to bring you the dos and don’ts of credit card balance transfer tricks.

 From spoiling the kids to having another serve of pudding, Christmas and New Year is all about indulging.
 But for many, the festive season brings on more than just a sugar rush.
-According to Roy Morgan Research, Australians were expected to spend a whopping $52.7 billion during the festive season and, for many shoppers, credit cards are their weapon of choice.
+According to Roy Morgan Research, Australians spent a whopping $58.9 billion during 2020 the festive season and, for many shoppers, credit cards are their weapon of choice.

 The good news is that the New Year is also the perfect season for getting out of credit card debt!
 It’s not always about paying your credit card in full, sometimes this isn’t an option.